Saharariel/homelab/README.md

 # 🏠 Homelab Infrastructure

-This repository contains the GitOps-managed configuration for my home Kubernetes cluster using FluxCD, K3s, and various self-hosted services.
+This repository contains the GitOps-managed configuration for all the self-hosted services on my homelab Kubernetes cluster using K3s

 ## Overview